uc-cdis/gen3.org/content/resources/developer/_index.md

 ### Lightweight Workspaces

 JuypterHub is a service which allows for multiple Jupyter notebooks to be run by multiple users on a central server.
-The isolation of the user notebooks depends on the spawner used, and in this case relys on the isolated provided between Kubernetes pods.
+The isolation of the user notebooks depends on the spawner used, and in this case relies on the isolated provided between Kubernetes pods.
 The Gen3 JuypterHub service is based on [Zero to JuypterHub](https://github.com/jupyterhub/zero-to-jupyterhub-k8s) and [Kubeflow](https://github.com/kubeflow).

 The following diagram shows the authorization flow for the JupyterHub instances.
 We utilize the Revproxy and Fence acting as an API gateway for these workspaces.
 JupyterHub is configured with the [remote user auth plugin](https://github.com/occ-data/jhub_remote_user_authenticator) so that users are authed based on the `REMOTE_USER` header.

 ![JupyterHub Authentication Flow](img/lightweight-workspaces.png)

 JupyterHub runs in a container with an HTTP proxy.
-The proxy has dynamic routing that routes either to the hub or to the users spawned jupyter notebook container.
+The proxy has dynamic routing that routes either to the hub or to the user's spawned jupyter notebook container.

 JupyterHub is deployed into the default namespace for the commons, but user pods are deployed into the specific `jupyter-pods` namespace to provide an added layer of isolation.
 This is accomplished using the [Kubespawner](https://github.com/jupyterhub/kubespawner) plugin for JupyterHub.
 Eventually, users will be deployed into their own Kubernetes namespace so that they can utilize the K8s API to spin up clusters for Spark or Dask.
 We are tracking issues related to the creation and monitoring of multiple namespaces in Kubespawner [1](https://github.com/jupyterhub/kubespawner/pull/218) [2](https://github.com/jupyterhub/kubespawner/issues/76).
 We use a [customized JupyterHub](https://github.com/occ-data/containers/tree/master/jupyterhub) which contains additional code to cull idle notebooks after several hours of inactivity.
 This automatically scales down the cluster again when the notebooks are no longer in use by users.